jolupa/jolupalabs/README.md

    #!/bin/sh
    exec ck-launch-session startxfce4
    ```
+5. If you have any problem launching XFCE and you have a an Intel graphic card, please try to use the mesa drivers in this repo.

-5. Enjoy this beatifull Desktop Environment!
+6. Enjoy this beatifull Desktop Environment!

 XFCE DEPENDENCIES IN THIS REPOSITORY
 =====